Kareem Brown

 Brown was a student-athlete on the football field at St. John's in 2002 where he started as a freshman.
 The program was discontinued the following year.

-Brown earned both his bachelor’s and master’s degrees from St. John's (B.S. in Marketing, Jan.
+Brown is currently the assistant director and youth coach for the 716 United travel program in Niagara Falls.
+He earned both his bachelor’s and master’s degrees from St. John's (B.S. in Marketing, Jan.
 2007; M.P.S. in Sport Management, Sept.
 2009).
 The New Jersey native lives in Niagara Falls with his wife Andrea and son Khamrin.